Slovak police detain Italian businessman named by murdered reporter

 Authorities said his detention was part of an international action that resulted in the arrest of 17 people.

-In a statement, the Slovak general prosecutor’s office said it had detained Antonino V. on a European warrant issued by a Venice court.“The court asked for Antonino V. to be extradited for prosecution for a drug-related offence,” it said.
+In a statement, the Slovak general prosecutor’s office said it had detained Antonino V. on a European warrant issued by a Venice court.
+“The court asked for Antonino V. to be extradited for prosecution for a drug-related offence,” it said.

 A spokeswoman for the general prosecutor’s office confirmed the individual was Antonino Vadala, who had been a subject of reporting by Slovak investigative reporter Jan Kuciak before he was found shot dead at home with his fiancee in late February.

-Venice chief prosecutor Bruno Cherchi said in a statement Vadala was under investigation for being part of a group dedicated to“international drugs trafficking and money laundering” that used apparently legal channels to import drugs from South America.
+Venice chief prosecutor Bruno Cherchi said in a statement Vadala was under investigation for being part of a group dedicated to “international drugs trafficking and money laundering” that used apparently legal channels to import drugs from South America.

 Kuciak’s murder has shaken Slovakia, prompting mass protests that are threatening to topple the government.